Skip to Main Content

 Cheap auto insurance for teens

 According to the Centers for Disease Control (CDC), drivers between the ages of 16 and 19 are almost three times more likely than drivers aged 20 or older to be involved in a fatal car crash.
-They are also more likely to engage in risky driving behaviors like speeding.
+They are also more likely to engage in risky driving behaviors like speeding and texting while driving.

 Since car insurance for teenagers tends to be expensive, young drivers and their parents may want to research several options to find the cheapest carrier for their circumstances.
-Luckily, several car insurance companies offer premiums for teen drivers well below average auto insurance rates.
+Luckily, several car insurance companies offer premiums well below average auto insurance rates for teen drivers — both on and off their parents' policies.

 Cheapest car insurance for teens on their parents' policy